jjvanzon/Circular-Language-Spec-Plans/future/content-changes/overview-content-changes.md

         - [x] The idea for the future is that *user* access control and *black boxing* access control might become a single concept of ‘what has access to what’, but that might not immediately be done at first.
 - [x] Interfaces outtakes:
     - [x] Another concept, yet to be worked out, is how commands of an object are grouped by site: an object can have commands, defined on different sites, and the commands should be grouped by site in order to judge how reliable the commands are *(grouped by source)*.
     - [x] At some point the idea was, to also cover all the different *uses* of interfaces.
 But the different uses of interfaces are adequately described by other literature.
-The focus might lie on explaining the raw concept of interfaces and their presence in Encircle.
+The focus might lie on explaining the raw concept of interfaces and their presence in Circular.
 - [x] Type Control outtakes:
     - [x] Type control seems quite present in programming languages, almost as if programming languages need it.
 But It might be 'easier' to construct a programming language with no type control in it, than to program type control into it.
 You might say, that when a programming language supports classes and interfaces, then the programming language might need additional functionality.
 But in reality, all the possibilities are already present.
     - [x] At first there is no type control at all.
 Anything can reference anything and this results in all sorts of possibilities, that things might go wrong in a program.
 Type control only enforces restrictions.
-When type controls is implemented inside Encircle, it is like nothing extra is offered, but only the ability to impose more restrictions to the possiblities already offered.
+When type controls is implemented inside Circular, it is like nothing extra is offered, but only the ability to impose more restrictions to the possiblities already offered.
 - [x] Brainstorm:
     - [x] I am correcting something that might not naturally come to me somehow.
 I do not seem to have an intuition for it.
 This seems to make it harder.
 I am more used to evaluating whether texts are clear, not whether they are stated in a 'loose enough' fashion.
 I am not sure if I can do this...
     - [x] Maybe it is unnecessary.
 I am not sure.
 I might like it not to be necessary, because it might not seem I can do it.